rs727504302

 Variant summary

-The NM_004004.6(GJB2):c.239A>C(p.Gln80Pro) variant causes a missense change involving the alteration of a conserved nucleotide.
-The variant allele was found at a frequency of 0.0000161 in 1,614,046 control chromosomes in the GnomAD database, with no homozygous occurrence.
+The NM_004004.6(GJB2):c.239A>G(p.Gln80Arg) variant causes a missense change involving the alteration of a conserved nucleotide.
+The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a pathogenic outcome for this variant.
-12/21 in silico tools predict a damaging outcome for this variant.
-Variant has been reported in ClinVar as Likely pathogenic (★★).
+Variant has been reported in ClinVar as Uncertain significance (★).
 Another variant affecting the same amino acid position, but resulting in a different missense (i.e. Q80K) has been classified as Likely pathogenic.

 Frequency